Activity-dependent resolution adjustment for radar-based human activity recognition: Introduction

-The accuracy of spectrogram-based HAR systems can be strongly influenced by the time--frequency domain representation methods of received radar signals.
+The accuracy of spectrogram-based HAR systems can be strongly influenced by the time--frequency domain representation methods.
 Current time--frequency analysis methods employed in HAR systems can be broadly classified into two categories: linear and quadratic time--frequency analyses.
-Linear time--frequency analysis typically involves a short-time Fourier transform (STFT).
-In the STFT, the time-domain signal is divided into fixed intervals, and a Fourier transform is performed on each segment to obtain time--frequency domain information.
+Linear time--frequency analysis typically involves the short-time Fourier transform (STFT), in which the time-domain signal is segmented into fixed-length windows, and each segment is transformed via a Fourier transform to yield time--frequency domain information.
 However, the fixed-length window function used in the STFT results in a trade-off between the time and frequency resolution.
 Quadratic time--frequency analysis includes methods such as the Wigner--Ville distribution (WVD), smoothed pseudo WVD (SPWVD), and reduced interference distribution using the Hanning kernel (RIDHK).
 Although the WVD provides a high time--frequency resolution, it experiences cross-term interference problems.
 SPWVD is an advanced method derived from WVD, and it effectively suppresses cross-term interference while maintaining a high time--frequency resolution, thereby allowing for accurate signal feature representation.
 The RIDHK provides a higher time--frequency resolution compared with the SPWVD but with increased cross-term interference.
-As each of these techniques provides diverse advantages, ongoing research has explored the use of the SPWVD and RIDHK in HAR applications\cite{ref-SRHAR1, ref-SRHAR2, ref-SRHAR3}.
+As each of these techniques provides diverse advantages, ongoing research has explored the use of the SPWVD and RIDHK in HAR applications \cite{ref-SRHAR1, ref-SRHAR2, ref-SRHAR3}.